 - FAQs for Camps (Multnomah County)

-HDC facilitates a weekly check-in meeting, to provide an opportunity for updates, sharing promising practices, most recent compliance requirements, and strategies to attain as well as troubleshoot impediments and challenges.
+HDC facilitates a monthly check-in meeting, to provide an opportunity for updates, sharing promising practices, most recent compliance requirements, and strategies to attain as well as troubleshoot impediments and challenges.
 HDC is also brokering connections to supply of critical needs such as hand sanitizer.

 HDC regularly convenes architects, developers, and general contractor members to provide an opportunity for sharing of learning how construction projects are evolving and challenges that need to be confronted.
 Reach out to Loren for more information.

 Governor Inslee’s Construction Working Group Recommendations can be found here.

 To share your perspectives, please contact your member representative or reach out to Loren for more information.